How to Tile a Roof

 How to space a tiled roof

-Firstly get two of your roof tiles and either two full battens or two off cuts of batten and place them onto the roof on above the other.
+Firstly get two of your roof tiles, and either two full battens or two offcuts of batten and place them onto the roof one above the other.
 Next place your two tiles, one on top of the other loose onto the battens without anything being fixed.
 Make sure the tile lugs are seated snuggly onto the top edges of the battens.

-Now using a tape measure we can we can work out the basics for your new roof.
+Now using a tape measure we can work out the basics for your new roof.

-The simple answer is not really beyond half way, too much tile in the gutter and rain water can overshoot the gutter in heavy rain and make the guttering hard to clean.
-If the tiles are too short then rainwater can dribble down the fascia’s and be blown against the fascias.
-I thinks somewhere around 50mm ( 2″ ) is about right in most situations, seen in Figure 1 below.
+The simple answer is not really beyond half way, if there’s too much tile in the gutter the rain water can overshoot the gutter in heavy rain, and make the guttering hard to clean.
+If the tiles are too short then rainwater can dribble down behind the gutter and be blown against the fascia boards.
+I think somewhere around 50mm (2″) is about right in most situations, (see Figure 1 in the picture below).
 Set the bottom tile gutter overhang now.